 A tooth is impacted, which means it has not properly emerged through the gums.
 This often happens with wisdom teeth.

 A tooth is positioned in a way that it could crowd or damage other teeth

 Removal in preparation for braces or orthodontic treatment

 Wisdom teeth are actually your third set of molars, the chewing teeth towards the back of your mouth.
 They typically emerge, or erupt, in one’s late teens or early twenties.
 If there is room in the jaw to accommodate them, and they emerge fully and straight, without crowding other teeth, then there is no need to remove them.

 Why would wisdom teeth need to be extracted?

 Though there is nothing inherently wrong with wisdom teeth, they are often removed so that they don’t cause problems for your other teeth and the rest of your mouth.
 Wisdom teeth often get impacted, which means they did not fully or properly emerge through the gums.
 Partially emerged teeth can be difficult to clean, which leads to plaque accumulation and tooth decay.
 Teeth that are not positioned straight can cause a comfort issue and crowd existing teeth.
-Ask us at our Brandywine office, Middletown office, Hockessin office, Newark office, or Wilmington office to show you your wisdom teeth on the x-ray and explain how their positioning affects your mouth.
+Ask us at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office to show you your wisdom teeth on the x-ray and explain how their positioning affects your mouth.

 What can I expect from an extraction?